Skip to main content

 Public Health Program

 The University of North Dakota Public Health Program is stationed at the School of Medicine and Health Sciences building on the UND campus in Grand Forks, North Dakota.
-The program includes a Master of Public Health in three different specializations, a Ph.D. in Indigenous Health, and an Accelerated B.S./M.P.H. degree.
+The program includes a Master of Public Health in three different specializations, and an Accelerated B.S./M.P.H. degree.
 All of our degree options can be earned completely online, allowing students to earn a UND public health degree anywhere in the world.

 Public Health Application